Code-Institute-Submissions/Damianjacob-MS5-Music-Pro-2_JulyResub/README.md

 ## Testing

 ### HTML
-No errors were returned when passing through the official [W3C validator](https://validator.w3.org/).
+No errors were returned when passing through the official [W3C validator](https://validator.w3.org/), with the exception of a "No p element in scope but a p end tag seen".
+I was not able to understand where this comes from, it seemed only to appear on some pages and in generated code.
 Please see the screenshots for HTML here: [HTML validation](https://github.com/Damianjacob/MS4_breadit/tree/main/breadit/docs/validation/html-validation) .

 ### CSS